Student Leadership

 Dates of Employment

-- Leaders will need to arrive for training by 10am the morning of the 14th.
+- Leaders will need to arrive for training by 10am the morning of July 23.

-- *if leaders would like to arrive before the 13th please reach out to staff directly.
-Leaders are welcome to stay until the 25th.
+- *If leaders would like to arrive before July 23 please reach out to staff directly.
+Leaders are welcome to stay until August 2.

 Compensation